Madagascar Safety Guide

 Healthcare System

-Madagascar's healthcare system is severely under-resourced with significant disparities between urban and rural areas.
-Public hospitals lack basic equipment, medications, and supplies.
-Private clinics in Antananarivo and major cities offer better care but still fall short of international standards.
-Medical evacuation to Réunion or South Africa may be necessary for serious conditions.
+Madagascar's healthcare system is under-resourced, with significant disparities between urban and rural areas.
+Public hospitals often lack basic supplies and medications.
+Private clinics in Antananarivo offer better care but remain limited compared to Western standards.
+Medical evacuation to Reunion Island, Mauritius, or South Africa is often necessary for serious conditions.

 Hospitals